By: Sarah Stone

 “Get right in there—that’s it!
 Now wrap the bag around your elbows.
 She’ll lay a lot of eggs, so it’ll get heavy in a minute.”

-I couldn’t get a grip quickly enough on the bag, frantically wrapping two sides of it around my wrists while the leatherback plopped egg after egg into it.
+I couldn’t get a grip on the bag quickly enough, frantically wrapping two sides of it around my wrists while the leatherback plopped egg after egg into it.
 The volunteers pushed me further into the tunnel so that only my hips and legs were sticking out—I was buried up to my waist, upside-down, with my head directly under the turtle’s tail.

 While two people steadied me, another walked around the turtle, noting scars, markings, and anything else that could identify her.
 She’d been tagged by a previous group, so she already nested in that area before.
 Meanwhile, the leatherback grunted occasionally and continued dropping soft eggs the size of billiard balls into the bag.
-I had just enough time to wonder whether I’d read anything about this on the turtle group on Facebook.
+I had just enough time to wonder whether I’d read anything about this on the turtle forum I frequented prior to my trip.

 Within a few moments she slowed down, the eggs becoming smaller in size—some about as big as a golf ball—and less frequent.
 The bag was incredibly heavy, with more than 75 eggs we later counted.